rohanvarma29/fit-verse/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+Once the development server starts, you can open your browser and navigate to `http://localhost:8080` to see the application running.

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

-- Vite
+- Vite - Fast build tool and development server
-- TypeScript
+- TypeScript - Type-safe JavaScript
-- React
+- React - UI framework
-- shadcn-ui
+- shadcn-ui - UI component library
-- Tailwind CSS
+- Tailwind CSS - Utility-first CSS framework

+AI Tools:

+- Lovable AI - Development assistance and code generation
+- Lovable Tagger - Component tagging and organization

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/43f01f5d-2b08-484a-8e29-6acafcb5cc96) and click on Share -> Publish.

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)